Store Documents in Alerts and Cases

 • The Google Drive requires that your organization's administrator set it up.
 It is used organization wide, it is not to be used on a per-agent basis.

-• To setup the Google Drive, go to Settings->Integrations and add your Google Drive Folder URL.
+• To setup the Google Drive, head to Data Management, select Integrations and add your Google Drive Folder URL.

 • The Google Drive only works if your organization uses the Google log-in (not magic link or other SSO) to access the Dashboard.